Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from standards_.

-__Description__: Current location in a system is not easy to understand or return to.
-Similar to “more than one process” and “easy to share and reproduce,” current view and state of visualization (in a complex environment like a dashboard or app) must provide the user with bread-crumbs to guide their path as well as the ability to save, reload, and navigate history.
+__Description__: Current location in a system is not easy to understand.
+Similar to “more than one process” and “easy to share and reproduce,” current view and state of visualization (in a complex environment like a dashboard or app) must provide the user with breadcrumbs to guide their path as well as the ability to save, reload, and navigate history.

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/location.html](https://www.w3.org/WAI/WCAG21/Understanding/location.html)

+<details><summary><i>Notes (select to expand)</i></summary><p>Breadcrumbs, history, and the ability to save and load all participate in systems that are robust, forgiveable, error-tolerant, and kind to the user.
+Coincidentally, they are also all more accessible for cognitive reasons, especially when these features are communicated.</p></details>

 <br>